partiql/partiql-lang-kotlin/docs/dev/RewriterToVisitorTransformGuide.md

 (FROM) → (WHERE) → DML Operation  vs.  DML Operation → (FROM) → (WHERE)

 To achieve the same behavior as the rewriter form, you can have your VisitorTransform implement [`VisitorTransformBase`](https://github.com/partiql/partiql-lang-kotlin/blob/master/lang/src/org/partiql/lang/eval/visitors/VisitorTransformBase.kt) and call `transformDataManipulationEvaluationOrder` rather than `transformStatementDml` to get the same behavior.

+It's also worth noting that `innerRewriteDataManipulation` and the visitor transform equivalent, `transformDataManipulationEvaluationOrder`, can be used to avoid infinite recursion in the case of nested rewriter/transform instances.

 ```kotlin
 fun transformDataManipulationEvaluationOrder(node: PartiqlAst.Statement.Dml): PartiqlAst.Statement {